balazshevesi/react-ripples-continued/README.md

 - Type: `React.ReactNode`
 - Default: `undefined`

 When handed JSX it will display that JSX inside the ripple.
-Keep in mind that you probably want to lower the opacticy of the color prop if you use `rippleElement`
+Keep in mind that you probably want to lower the opacticy of the color prop or set `color=""` if you use `rippleElement`

 The `rippleElement` prop can be used to do create some pretty cool stuff!